RaphaelOlivier/sempar-codgen/README.md

     * *extract_data.py* : a script used at some point (not for our final experiments) to extract the datasets from their raw forms.
     * *model.py* : specifies a class that implements our sequence-to-sequence with attention model.
 It was coded in DyNet, with the help of the documentation and the course code examples.
     * *baseline.py* : the script.
 To run it, run the command `python baseline.py --mode chosen_mode --iter n_iterations [other dynet options]` with `chosen_mode` being `django` or `hs` (Hearthstone).
 Other implementation parameters are hardcoded in the file and can easily be changed.
+    * *accuracy.py* : a small script to compute accuracy and BLEU score.
+File paths are harcoded.
+The script uses nltk as a dependancy.